rahul-verma/joyofpython/JoPT-2Day-Live/workbook/Section2.md

 ### Hands-on: Finding Project Root Directory at Run-time

-Python has pre-defined magic attributes, also called dunder attributes (doublw underscore attributes) for various types of object.
+Python has pre-defined `magic attributes`, also called `dunder attributes` (double underscore attributes) for various types of objects.
 One such attribute is `__file__` attribute which gives the path of current file.

 Built-in `os` module has various functions which are useful to a tester: